What is bronchiectasis?

 The following steps can help prevent bronchiectasis:

-- Make sure you and your children have received the vaccines for measles and whooping cough.
+- Make sure you and your children have had the vaccines for measles and whooping cough.

-- Avoid harmful substances that can damage your lungs, such as smoke, gases, and fumes.
+- Stay away from harmful substances that can damage your lungs, such as smoke, gases, and fumes.

 - Seek treatment right away for any lung infections.

-- Watch children to make sure they don’t inhale small objects.
+- Watch children to make sure they don’t breathe in small objects.
 Get medical care right away if that happens.

 - Quickly treat any condition that can cause bronchiectasis.